Linda Chung: 2010–2011: Approved works

-2012–present: Love Love Love & Solo Concerts
+2012–present: Love Love Love and solo concerts

 In 2012, Chung released her 4th studio album Love Love Love.
 This album has been certified Gold and sold out quickly.
-The album reached the #1 in sales chart and entered the sales chart of the LP Chamber of Commerce in Hong Kong for more than 5 weeks, gaining #2 for 2 weeks.
-Her first plug Vaccine reached #1 of JSG chart and her second plug You are my other half reached #1 of 3 musical chart, including RTHK, MRHNA and JSG.
+The album reached the No. 1 in sales chart and entered the sales chart of the LP Chamber of Commerce in Hong Kong for more than 5 weeks, gaining No. 2 for 2 weeks.
+Her first plug Vaccine reached No. 1 of JSG chart and her second plug You are my other half reached No. 1 of 3 musical chart, including RTHK, MRHNA and JSG.
 She is the first and only TVB Canadian pop singer who got three No. 1 in the four major musical charts in the nearest 12 years.
 Stars Shine, Chung's music company, compiled and released a second edition of the album, removing one song and including the theme song of her currently airing series Missing You.
 Chung gained her first "Female Singer Award" in MRHNA Musical Ceremony 2012, which continued gained the same award in 2013.

 First solo concert

 In August 2013, Chung held her first solo concert dated 22 and 23 August.
-It was held at Kowloon Bay Trade & Exhibition Centre.
-Her concert gained a full house.
-During the concert she received massive warmth and support from her fans.
-She invited 3 guests such as Janice M. Vidal, newcomer Ally Tse, and especially top female singer Kelly Chen.
-When Kelly Chen sang with Chung, it gained a climax of the whole concert.
-When Chung sang "Friendship is just that simple" and played with her piano, the concert was going to another climax.
+It was held at Kowloon Bay Trade & Exhibition Centre, with Janice M. Vidal, newcomer Ally Tse, and female singer Kelly Chen as guests.

 In December 2014, Chung held "Most Blessing" Live Concert in Malaysia 2014 on 20 December at Arena of Stars.
 She invited Kristal Tin and Alex Fong as guest performers.
 The concert achieved a great success.